 BCM Moves to an Online Format

-Baptist Campus Ministries continues to "change lives that change the world."
+Baptist Campus Ministry continues to "change lives that change the world."
 However, because of the COVID-19 pandemic, they have been forced to do this digitally.

 As the coronavirus made its way into West Virginia, universities responded by promptly shutting down campuses and moving all classes to an online format.
 Shortly before West Virginia University made their announcement, WVU's BCM leadership team was weighing the decision of continuing with their planned mission trip to Puerto Rico or cancelling it.
 Once the university president made a statement requesting that all student organizations cancel their travel plans, that made their decision final.
 As other campuses made similar decisions, our BCM associates were then forced to consider other ways of ministering to their students.